-Based on our reviews, the manufacturers of these rods have packed in more features and quality for the price than any other brands & models.
+Based on our reviews, the manufacturers of these spey fishing rods have packed in more features and quality for the price than any other brands & models.
 They will do the job well for you, and last a long time if taken well care of.
-If not the pinnacle of quality, they carry a reasonable price for everything they bring to bear on your casting, and will work for experts and beginners alike.
+If not the pinnacle of quality, they carry a reasonable price for everything they bring to bear on your casting, and a spey fishing rod chosen from this category will work for experts and beginners alike.

 The Echo Trout Spey is the go-to Spey rod for any beginner or less active angler who only uses the two-hand rod a few times a year.
 This rod features a medium-fast action, a four-piece design, and is constructed of lightweight graphite.
 Chrome snake guides and aluminum reel seats are enclosed in a sock and tube.
 This rod is simply good and reliable, and you can find them in most of the shops around.

 The Chromer offers both switch and Spey lengths, suitable for large expanses of water as well as the ones that have little to no casting room.
 While the Chromer is ideal for beginners, it is also suited for all levels of anglers.
-So the next time you head out in search of steelhead, make sure you carry the Redington Chromer along.
+So the next time you head out in search of a spey rod for steelhead, consider the Redington Chromer.